briandowns/recipes/ciders/mulled_hard_cider.md

 * Add 8 tbs of mulling spice
 * Simmer for 20 minutes
 * Let cool back down to room temperature
 * Add must to the primary fermentation bucket
 * Take an initial gravity.
 This reading should be around 1.089.
 The final gravity reading will be around 1.001 depending on temperature of fermentation which will be ~11.5% ABV.
 * Add the airlock and place in a cool dark place

 ## After about a week...

-* Siphen contents from the primary fermentation bucket into another vessel though only take the liquid
+* Siphon contents from the primary fermentation bucket into another vessel though only take the liquid
     * There could be up to an inch of sediment at the bottom.
-It’s dead yeast, yeast nutrient and other things you don't really care about.
+It’s dead yeast, yeast nutrient, and other things you don't really care about.
-* Add more water or vodka to a cleaned and steriled airlock to the secondary carboy
+* Add more water or vodka to a cleaned and sterilized airlock to the secondary carboy
 * Let sit for another week.
 * Bottle
 * Bottle condition or put under CO2 pressure.

-The cider is ready to drink once carbinated however it's best when aged.
+The cider is ready to drink once carbonated however it's best when aged.
 Try to let it sit for at least a month but better for 2+ months.

 # Future Notes